Contract of Indemnity

 The court was of the opinion that the plaintiff having acted on the request of the defendant, was entitled to assume that, if what he did, learned to be wrongful, he would be indemnified by the defendant.

-The Indian Contracts Act 1872 lays down the definition of contract of indemnity, the extent of the liability of indemnifier and various other provisions in relation to the same.
-It is a both amending and a consolidating act.
+The Indian Contracts Act 1872 lays down the definition of a contract of indemnity, the extent of the liability of the indemnifier and various other provisions in relation to the same.
+It is both an amending and a consolidating act.
 Indemnity is essentially a contract of protection which need not always be expressed.

 Section 124 of the Indian Contract Act defines Contract of Indemnity as ‘A contract by which one party promises to save the other from loss caused to him by the conduct of the promisor himself, or by the conduct of any other person, is called a contract of indemnity.